How to Protect Your Brain Health During Menopause

 Additional Resources

 Lisa Mosconi, Ph.D., is director of the Alzheimer’s Prevention Program, including the Women’s Brain Initiative and the Alzheimer’s Prevention Clinic, at Weill Cornell Medicine and NewYork-Presbyterian.
 She is also an associate professor of neuroscience in neurology and in radiology at Weill Cornell Medicine.
 Dr. Mosconi’s research is focused on the early detection and prevention of cognitive aging and Alzheimer’s disease in at-risk individuals, especially women, and she has published more than 150 papers in medical journals.
-She is author of The XX Brain: The Groundbreaking Science Empowering Women to Maximize Cognitive Health and Prevent Alzheimer’s Disease and Brain Food.
+She is author of The Menopause Brain, and The XX Brain: The Groundbreaking Science Empowering Women to Maximize Cognitive Health and Prevent Alzheimer’s Disease and Brain Food.

 At A Glance